 rhythm and blues

-Rhythm and blues is the all-encompassing term used to describe the African-American wellspring of postwar popular music.
-From rhythm and blues has come rock, soul, funk, rap, and regional and stylistic offshoots.
-Critics consider rhythm and blues's birth to coincide with the decline of big bands and jazz's turn toward the bop emphasis on soloing.
+Rhythm and blues (R&B) is an all-embracing term used to describe the African-American wellspring of postwar popular music.
+Rhythm and blues was a precursor of rock 'n' roll and a crucial bridge between blues and soul.
+Critics consider its birth to coincide with the decline of big bands and jazz's turn toward the bop emphasis on soloing.
 Rhythm and blues retained an emphasis on vocals while adding a more pronounced beat characteristic of the blues.

 The term "rhythm and blues" was first used in 1949 by Billboard magazine.
 The phrase emerged as a result of the music industry's attempt after World War II to find a new way to describe the category they had long known as "race records", encompassing an amalgamation of predominantly gospel, jazz, and blues.
 In effect, record companies subsumed together and rebranded music assumed to be generally produced by black musicians for black audiences – and in that regard, R&B was more a marketing category than a specific musical genre.
 Marketing outside the African American community produced a distribution of R&B that deeply influenced US musical culture.